lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The default view of the search results.

-**Multiple queries and results**: From the results view page (see figure above), if you click on the "RSP TAP Search" button at upper left you can go back to the query page and execute another query by entering constraints and clicking "Search".
+**Multiple queries and results**: From the results view page (see figure above), if you click on the "DP0.2 Catalogs" tab on top, you can go back to the query page.
+There, you can execute another query by entering constraints and clicking "Search".
 (Click "Cancel" on the TAP search page to return to the results view without executing a new query).

 The new query's results will appear as a new tab in the table of the results view page.
-In the image above, you can see that this has been done, because the results view table has two tabs, and the sky images show symbols with two different colors.
+In the image above, you can see that this has been done, because the results view table has three tabs.
 Switching between table tabs will also cause the sky image and active chart to switch to show the selected query results.
 Delete the results for a given query by clicking on the x in the table tab.

 **Manipulating the plotted data and converting fluxes to magnitudes**:
-To manipulate the plotted data, select the double gear "settings" icon above the active chart and a pop-up window will open (see the next figure).
+To manipulate the plotted data, select the single gear "settings" icon above the active chart and a pop-up window will open (see the next figure).
 To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary to apply the `standard conversion from nanojansky to AB magnitude <https://en.wikipedia.org/wiki/AB_magnitude>`_ in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4".